Busy Buses

-Busy Buses is an animated children's program about the lives of a group of friendly talking buses.
-It was originally shown on Tiny Living.
-It also aired on ABC in Australia and TV3 in New Zealand, and ran for two series between 2002.
+Busy Buses is a British animated pre-school children's series about the lives of a group of friendly talking buses.
+The series ran for a total of 39 episodes, each lasting approximately 5 minutes.
+The first series was created in 2002 and was originally narrated by Brian Conley who provided voices for all the characters.
+It was first broadcast on the Sky Living TV's Tiny Living morning strand and in 2005 the ABC in Australia acquired the rights to the series and a further 13 episodes were produced and aired on ABC for Kids and TV3 in New Zealand.

 Production

 Busy Buses is a 3D CGI animated television series for children between the ages of three and six.
 Set in the fictional town of Chumley, it features a bus garage and eight colourful bus characters (Sammy, Stephanie, Harry, Colin, Arnold, Susan, Roger and Penny).
 Brian Conley narrates the stories, and he has also created the voices for all the Busy Buses (in the first series only) along with its theme tune.

 The series was produced by TV4C (a joint venture between Chatsworth Television, and Flicks Films) it was created, directed and produced by Terry Ward.